dumbie/DirectXInput/Readme.md

 ![Keypad](Screenshots/Keypad-screenshot1.jpg)

 ## Application Description
-DirectXInput converts your connected game controller to a Xbox (XInput) controller, so that it can be used with every game and application released with XInput support.
+DirectXInput converts your connected game controller to a Xbox (XInput) controller, so that it can be used with every game and application released with XInput support and features an on screen keyboard and keypad.

 ## Application Features
 - Easily customize the controller button layout.